epinowcast/epinowcast/tests/testthat/_snaps/enw_expectation.md

       7: expr_lelatent_int         5
       8: expr_lelatent_int         6
       9:      expl_beta_sd         1
                                                                      description
       1:                                        Intercept of the log growth rate
       2:             Standard deviation of scaled pooled log growth rate effects
-      3: Intercept for initial log observations (ordered by group and then\n          time)
+      3: Intercept for initial log observations (ordered by group and then time)
-      4: Intercept for initial log observations (ordered by group and then\n          time)
+      4: Intercept for initial log observations (ordered by group and then time)
-      5: Intercept for initial log observations (ordered by group and then\n          time)
+      5: Intercept for initial log observations (ordered by group and then time)
-      6: Intercept for initial log observations (ordered by group and then\n          time)
+      6: Intercept for initial log observations (ordered by group and then time)
-      7: Intercept for initial log observations (ordered by group and then\n          time)
+      7: Intercept for initial log observations (ordered by group and then time)
-      8: Intercept for initial log observations (ordered by group and then\n          time)
+      8: Intercept for initial log observations (ordered by group and then time)
       9:             Standard deviation of scaled pooled log growth rate effects distribution mean  sd
       1:                Normal  0.0 0.2
       2: Zero truncated normal  0.0 1.0